11 Unusual Gardens Ideas To Consider

 “In order to create a butterfly garden, you will need to incorporate lush flowering plants that attract butterflies, as well as bees and other plant-loving creatures,” Knapp says.
 This means introducing a balanced mixture of native, nectar-producing plants to encourage butterflies to stick around.

-• A cute DIY butterfly house where they can rest or nest safely away from predators.
+• Add a cute DIY butterfly house where they can rest or nest safely away from predators.

-• A drinking bowl with a little water and stones for them to stand on.
+• Provide a drinking bowl with a little water and stones for butterflies to stand on.

 Three Bonsai Trees displayed on a weathered wood table